DATE OF BIRTH19 July 1995

 Matt Miazga is an American defender who signed for Chelsea in January 2016 from New York Red Bulls.

 He made his Blues debut three months later and has since enjoyed loan spells in the Netherlands, France and the Championship.
-Most recently, it was announced that Miazga would be returning to Reading on loan for the 2019/20 season.
-He had spent the second half of the previous campaign at the Madejski, making 18 appearances.
+Most recently Miazga returned to Reading on loan for the 2019/20 season.
+He had spent the second half of the previous campaign at the Madejski, making 18 appearances and a further 24 outings during 2019/20.

 Making it in the States